bibanon/android-development-codex/General/Linux.md

 This makes Android incompatible with actual Linux applications, and vice versa (though it is possible to port the Dalvik Machine there...)

-Therefore, some developers are taking up the effort to bring true GNU/Linux distros to Android devices.
+Therefore, some developers are taking up the effort to bring true GNU/Linux distros to certain Android devices.

+## Device List

+* [[TI-Nspire]] - Believe it or not, but the TI-Nspire has better native Linux support than most Androids.
+And a full keyboard and touchpad.
+Though it is a buildroot version.
+* [[HTC Dream/T-Mobile G1|HTC Dream]] - The very first Android device released, and the last to be released with a complete keyboard with number keys.
+The keyboard, the low price, and an obsolete build of Android 1.6, the G1 is a tantalizing target for porting Linux.
+* [[Motorola Droid]] - A port was made, but not completed.
+* HTC Desire Z/G2 - No ports yet...
+* [[Motorola Photon 4G LTE]] - The last competent Android phone with a full keyboard.

 ## Chrooted GNU/Linux